Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "pen": the item's pen, which includes [pen](#pen-properties) properties
 - @c "scaling": numeric value of how much to scale the object's size.
 For example, @c 2.0 will double the its default size.
+- @c "show": boolean value specifying whether to show the item.
 - @c "anchoring": controls the starting point of where the object is drawn.\n This is usually only relative for objects being embedded on a plot (e.g., annotations).\n Available options are: